claudiamacrae/cpe322/lab7/README.md

 ```

 ## Part 2
-I installed gspread and oauth2client, a created a new Google Cloud Platform service account with a JSON key file, in order to use Google SHeets API calls.
+I installed gspread and oauth2client, and created a new Google Cloud Platform service account with a JSON key file, in order to use Google SHeets API calls.
 By prepping a new sheet and running cpu_spreadsheet.py, I was able to upload the data collected in Part 1 to Google Drive.
 ```console
 pi@ctmpi: ~/demo $ python3 rpi_spreadsheet.py
 Free RAM: 16 (866)